 The Prime Minister of Iceland, Katrín Jakobsdóttir at a press conference.
 Image Credit: government.is

-But before COVID19 had even made its way to Iceland, the government had issued an ‘Uncertainty Phase’ on January 31.
-This meant that they acknowledged that the virus would possibly make its way here.
-On that day they began targeted testing for those returning from places deemed to be ‘High Risk.’
+Aware of the COVID-19 situation developing abroad, the Icelandic government issued an ‘Uncertainty Phase’ on January 31, before the virus was even discovered in the country.
+This phase was an acknowledgment the virus would possibly make its way to the island, and Iceland began targeted testing for travelers returning from places deemed to be ‘High Risk.’

-During the initial testing, few other countries were testing as many people as Iceland.
-Over the course of six weeks 50,000 people were tested; over 13% of the total population.
-Every plane arriving from high-risk areas screened passengers, and they were immediately placed into quarantine until they were cleared.
+During this phase, few other countries were testing as many people as Iceland.
+Over six weeks, the country tested 50,000 people, over 13% of the total population.
+Every plane arriving from high-risk areas screened passengers, and they were immediately placed into quarantine until negative tests cleared them.

 Travellers at Keflavik International Airport.
 Image Credit: government.is

-On March 1, two more cases of COVID19 were confirmed.
-Both patients were in their fifties and had returned home to Iceland via Italy.
-By March 3 a further six more cases were diagnosed, and the list of ‘high-risk areas’ had increased to include parts of Austria and Germany.
-The Icelandic government issued an official statement which detailed severe penalties for those who violated quarantine protocols which included three months imprisonment.
+On March 1, testing confirmed two more cases of COVID-19.
+Both patients were in their 50s and had returned home to Iceland via Italy.
+Later, six more cases were diagnosed, and the list of ‘high-risk areas’ increased to include parts of Austria and Germany.
+The Icelandic government issued an official statement that detailed severe penalties for those who violated quarantine protocols, including three months' imprisonment.

 An overhead shot of downtown Reykjavik during social distancing.
 Image Credit: government.is

-On March 13 the government called a press conference where it was announced that schools and universities would close on March 16 along with the beginning of a ban on gatherings of over 100 people.
+The government then called a press conference where representatives announced that schools and universities would close along with the beginning of a ban on gatherings of over 100 people.

-By March 18 the entire world had been declared a ‘high-risk area’ and residents of Iceland were discouraged from travelling abroad unless absolutely necessary.
+By mid-March, the entire world had been declared a ‘high-risk area,’ and residents of Iceland were discouraged from traveling abroad unless absolutely necessary.
 The Icelandic government also encouraged Icelanders outside of the country to return home as soon as possible.

-At midnight on March 24, a stricter ban on public assembly of more than 20 people went into place.
-Any business that wasn’t able to keep a tight 2-metre distance between all people at all times was forced to close.
+On March 24, a ban on public assembly of more than 20 people went into place at midnight.
+The new guidelines required any business that wasn’t able to keep a tight 2-meter distance between all people at all times to close.

-Many businesses who were able to operate without face to face contact allowed employees to work from home and almost overnight the way locals went about their daily lives changed.
-Just like in the rest of the world, flights were cancelled, and the nation’s borders were under very strict quarantine.
+Many businesses that could operate without face-to-face contact allowed employees to work from home, and almost overnight, the way locals went about their daily lives changed.
+Like in the rest of the world, airlines canceled flights, and the nation’s border authorities put strict quarantine procedures into place.